animegit/Kryptrade/README.md

 stripe.api.key=your_stripe_api_key
  ```
 ## Database Design
-The database design for Kryptrade is documented in the [db.md](db.md)file.
+The database design for Kryptrade is documented in the [db.md](db.md) file.
 This file includes details about the database schema, tables, relationships, and other relevant information needed to set up and understand the database structure.

 You can find db.md in the root directory of the project
 ## Building The Application